Understand the quantity and quality of organic search traffic to an analyzed website(s) using the Organic Search Overview page.

 All Search Types: See how certain search traffic types are performing over time.
 This includes regular search, news, image, video, shopping, and maps.

 This will allow you to see where your competitors are focusing their efforts and how effectively these channels are performing.

-Note: When analyzing Visit Duration, Pages per Visit and Bounce Rate, you can only select to Breakdown traffic by "Organic and Paid".
+Note: When analyzing Visit Duration, Pages per Visit, and benchmarking Bounce Rate, you can only select to Breakdown traffic by "Organic and Paid".
 Branded and Non-Branded and Search Type filters will not be available.

 Find New Keywords insights surface valuable keywords insights and provide easy access tools that help identify and qualify new keyword opportunities.